 A while back, I submitted six photographs from my Passing Through Anatolia series to a contest on LensCulture mainly to support their work.
-Another incentive was a review of the submission if I submitted 5+ images, and I did want a real review as they promised.
-A week or two ago, I received a note that the image review of my submission was available for me to read.
+Another incentive was a photo review of the submission if I submitted 5+ images, and I did want a real review as they promised.
+A week or two ago, I received a note that the photo review of my submission was available for me to read.

-I am sharing the review not only because I enjoyed the comments and the words the anonymous reviewer wrote but also to let other interested photographers read as a way of looking and reading photographs.
+I am sharing the Lenswork photo review not only because I enjoyed the comments and the words the anonymous reviewer wrote but also to let other interested photographers read as a way of looking and reading photographs.
 I need to clarify one thing, the reviewer mentions that had I submitted them as a series they would even be stronger.
 Truth be told, I thought I was doing that, but I probably clicked on the wrong button, or put a checkmark in the wrong box.
 Nevertheless, I enjoyed the commentary.

 Here are the photographs, Somewhere in Anatolia, followed by the photo review by an anonymous reviewer.
 My thanks to the reviewer!

 Thank you for sharing your work by submitting to Lens Culture.
 I can see some beautiful pictures here, and it seems to me you are a talented photographer with high aesthetic criteria and a thoughtful and organized person.
 Your images are individual shots, but most of them are shared common features as their balanced compositions, their artistic quality, and also same subject, aesthetic and presentation.
 This is great because it testifies to the existence of the same person behind the camera.